 • Example calculations: [10″ + 15″] x 2 = 50″ (Girth)

 3. Take the longest dimension and add this to the girth.
-The result is the combined length and girth of your parcel.
+This gives you the combined length and girth.

 • Formula: Value 3 + Girth = Combined Length + Girth